wilsonja/CS290/week-3/README.md

-1) create a sort function that uses a generic comparator
+1) create a sort function that uses a generic comparator</br>
 2) fix a closure error